StemVibrations/STEM/docs/formulation.rst

 detail required by the user.

-The parameters of the train and the train-track interaction model can be selected by the user from a range of predefined train types, or they can be defined by the user through the UVEC interface.
+The parameters of the train and the train-track interaction model can be selected by the user from a range of predefined train types, or they can be defined by the user through the UVEC API definition.
 Please refer to :ref:`UVEC_load` for more details on how to define the train and the train-track interaction model in STEM.